 Many surgical mesh victims are seeking justice and accountability as a result of allegedly defective Bard Ventralight ST mesh and the Bard Ventralight ST hernia Patch.
-Sadly , many hernia mesh victims are suffering pain years later.
+Sadly , many hernia mesh victims are suffering hernia mesh complications and pain years later.
 Other victims are wondering what the is the average hernia mesh settlement.

 On September 14, 2017 Julio Nunez of Randolph County, North Carolina filed a Ventralight ST Hernia Patch lawsuit against C.R.
 Bard Inc. and Bard Davol Inc. in the United States District Court for the District of New Jersey.
 Julio Nunez, hereinafter, the ventralight mesh victim, hired some of the best hernia mesh lawyers in the United States to seek justice and accountability from Bard Davol on account of allegedly defective hernia mesh.
 It is apparent from the Ventralight lawsuit that Julio Nunez filed that Nunez is ‘in it to win it’ and is not seeking any average hernia mesh lawsuit settlement amount.

 In 2018, another Ventralight victim, Robert Prater, sought Justice and compensation in Federal Court against C.R.
 Bard and their Subsidiary Davol Inc. This Ventralight mesh article tells the story of these two victims.

 What is Bard Ventralight™ ST Mesh?

 “Uncoated lightweight monofilament polypropylene mesh on the anterior side with an absorbable hydrogel barrier based on Sepra® Technology on the posterior side for laparoscopic ventral hernia repair.”
 Bard

 What is a Ventralex™ ST Hernia Patch